Kray-G/kinx/doc/spec/spectest/README.md

     #### Result

-    This is an important mark to start an expected result in code block.
+    `#### Result` is also an important mark to start an expected result in code block.
+    This section will show the result corresponding to the test shown in `Code` section.

     ```language
     Expected result